-In [9], we also proposed a novel video segmentation technique specifically for spatio-temporal modeling of video data, which is based on the spatio-temporal relations between salient video objects.
-In our approach, video clips are segmented into shots whenever the current set of relations between video objects changes, thereby helping us to determine parts of the video, where the spatial relationships do not change at all.
-Spatio-temporal relations are represented as Prolog facts partially stored in the knowledge-base, and those relations that are not stored explicitly can be derived by our inference engine Prolog, using the rules in the knowledge-base.
-The system has a comprehensive set of rules, which reduces the storage space needed for the spatio-temporal relations considerably, while keeping the query response time at interactive rates, as proven by our performance tests conducted using both synthetic and real video data [9].
-Our rule-based spatiotemporal query processing strategy and query language take advantage of this segmentation technique to provide precise (fine-grained) answers to spatio-temporal video queries.
-Consequently, the smallest unit of retrieval is not a scene (a single camera shot), but a single frame in our VDBMS that we call BilVideo.
+In [9], we also proposed a novel video segmentation technique specifically for spatiotemporal modeling of video data that is based on the spatiotemporal relations between salient video objects.
+In our approach, video clips are segmented into shots whenever the current set of relations between video objects changes, thereby helping us to determine parts of the video where the spatial relationships do not change at all.
+Spatiotemporal relations are represented as Prolog facts partially stored in the knowledge base, and those relations that are not stored explicitly can be derived by our inference engine Prolog using the rules in the knowledge base.
+The system has a comprehensive set of rules that reduces the storage space needed for the spatiotemporal relations considerably while keeping the query response time at interactive rates, as proven by our performance tests using both synthetic and real video data [9].
+Our rule-based spatiotemporal query processing strategy and query language take advantage of this segmentation technique to provide precise (fine-grained) answers to spatiotemporal video queries.
+Consequently, the smallest unit of retrieval is not a scene (a single camera shot) but a single frame in our VDBMS that we call BilVideo.

-To the best of our knowledge, all VDBMSs proposed in the literature associate the spatio-temporal relations between video objects, and also object trajectories, with scenes defined as single camera shots.
-Hence, these systems are unable to return arbitrary segments of video clips in response to user queries that consist of spatio-temporal conditions.
-Nonetheless, users may not be interested in seeing an entire scene as a result of a query, if the query conditions are satisfied only in some parts of the scene.
-Moreover, since object trajectories are conventionally defined within the scenes, and thereby, do not span over the entire video as one entity, trajectory matching is restricted to the subtrajectories of objects that fall into scenes in the entire video.
-We believe that such a restriction limits the flexibility and power of a VDBMS for spatio-temporal query processing: users should be able to retrieve arbitrary video segments, if there is a matching for a given query trajectory with a part of an object trajectory, where the object trajectory spans over the entire video.
-To the best of our knowledge, only BilVideo provides this support due to its unique video segmentation technique that is based on the spatio-temporal relations between video objects.
+To the best of our knowledge, all VDBMSs proposed in the literature associate the spatiotemporal relations between video objects, as well as object trajectories, with scenes defined as single camera shots.
+Hence these systems are unable to return arbitrary segments of video clips in response to user queries that consist of spatiotemporal conditions.
+Nonetheless, users may not be interested in seeing an entire scene as a result of a query if the query conditions are satisfied only in some parts of the scene.
+Moreover, since object trajectories are conventionally defined within the scenes, and thereby do not span over the entire video as one entity, trajectory matching is restricted to the subtrajectories of objects that fall into scenes in the entire video.
+We believe that such a restriction limits the flexibility and power of a VDBMS for spatiotemporal query processing: users should be able to retrieve arbitrary video segments if there is a match for a given query trajectory with a part of an object trajectory, where the object trajectory spans the entire video.
+To the best of our knowledge, only BilVideo provides this support thanks to its unique video segmentation technique that is based on the spatiotemporal relations between video objects.

-The rest of the paper is organized as follows: Section 2 presents a discussion of some of the VDBMS and query languages proposed in the literature, and their comparison to BilVideo and its query language.
-Overall architecture of BilVideo and our rule-based approach to represent spatio-temporal relations between salient video objects are briefly mentioned in Section 3.
-Section 4 presents the proposed SQL-like textual query language, and demonstrates the capabilities of the language with some query examples on three different application areas; soccer event analysis, bird migration tracking, and movie retrieval systems.
-Section 5 provides a detailed discussion on the proposed rule-based spatio-temporal query processing strategy with some example queries.
-The results of our preliminary performance and scalability tests conducted on the knowledge-base of BilVideo, which are presented in detail in [9], are summarized in Section 6.
-We draw our conclusions and state possible future work areas in Section 7.
-Finally, the grammar of the proposed query language is given in Appendix A.
+The rest of the paper is organized as follows.
+Section 2 presents a discussion of some of the VDBMS and query languages proposed in the literature and their comparison to Bil-Video and its query language.
+BilVideo's overall architecture and our rule-based approach to representing spatiotemporal relations between salient video objects are briefly mentioned in Sect.
+3. Section 4 presents the proposed SQL-like textual query language and demonstrates the capabilities of the language with some query examples on three different application areas: soccer event analysis, bird migration tracking, and movie retrieval systems.
+Section 5 provides a detailed discussion on the proposed rule-based spatiotemporal query processing strategy with some example queries.
+The results of our preliminary performance and scalability tests conducted on the knowledge base of BilVideo, which are presented in detail in [9], are summarized in Sect.
+6. We draw our conclusions and state possible future research areas in Sect.
+7. Finally, the grammar of the proposed query language is given in Appendix A.

-2 Related Work
+2 Related work